Niklas Edin: 2018-2022:The Road to World Championship History and Olympic Gold

-2018-2022:The Road to the 2026 Olympics
+2022-2026:The Road to the 2026 Olympics

+2022–23 season

-Shortly after the 2021-22 season closed, Team Edin formally announced that the same lineup planned to continue through the end of the next Olympic cycle, aiming to secure another medal in the 2026 Olympics in Cortina d'Ampezzo, Italy.
+Shortly after the 2021–22 season closed, Team Edin formally announced that the same lineup planned to continue through the end of the next Olympic cycle, aiming to secure another medal in the 2026 Olympics in Cortina d'Ampezzo, Italy.
 The 2022–23 season thus became the seventh season for the team, establishing the lineup as the longest-running Team Edin to date.
 The season started with Team Edin failing to make the playoffs in the Baden Masters, but then rallied to win the Oslo Cup and the Stu Sells Toronto Tankard.
 They then began the season's Grand Slam of Curling tour at the National, reaching the final.
 At the Tour Challenge(Tier 1), the team went undefeated on their way to winning the event, even though Edin was injured during the semifinal draw shot challenge and was sidelined through the final.
 Eriksson, Sundgren, and Wranå competed under the Edin banner for the team's next two events, winning the Western Showdown and reaching the semifinals of the Penticton Curling Classic.
 For the 2022 European Curling Championships, Team Eriksson competed for Sweden, with Daniel Magnusson moving to the second position, Wranå to third, and Eriksson as skip for the first time at a European Curling Championship.
 The team lost in the semifinal by one point to Team Switzerland, the first time since 2013 that Team Sweden did not reach the medal podium.
+Edin was back in the lineup to play in the 2023 Canadian Open played in January that season.
+The team found success with Edin back in the lineup, making it as far as the finals in the Canadian Open, before losing to Brendan Bottcher's rink.
+The team won the 2023 Swedish Curling Championship without him, but were re-united to play in the 2023 World Men's Curling Championship.
+The team went on to finish the 2023 Worlds with a 9–3 round robin record.
+They were eliminated by Canada in the qualification playoff game, ending their reign as World Champions for four years running.
+It also marked the first season in which Team Edin did not medal in either the European Curling Championship or World Curling Championship.